stjet/Faucet-v2/README.md

 ## Usage

-### Why run a Faucet

-Running a faucet is unlikely to be profitable, but it may help promote your project, serve as a bit of charity, or be a hobby project.

-Getting a sponsor may help offset the costs of running a faucet.

 ### Captcha and security

 A captcha is essential for keeping out automated botting of the faucet, which will deplete funds and prevent real users from using it.

 _For more information, please refer to  [captcha.md](captcha.md)_

+### Why run a faucet

+Running a faucet is unlikely to be profitable, but it may help promote your project, serve as a bit of charity, or be a hobby project.

+Getting a sponsor may help offset the costs of running a faucet.

 ### Advanced